ORGANIC TRACE MINERALS

 Click for more information on Ocean Trace minerals

 The three previous suggestions are a vast improvement to our current food supply.
 Some are long term (a garden), while others might not taste that good to us.
 My fourth option offers the most benefits, is convenient, and is perhaps the most popular.
-Take sea vegetable powder in capsule form.
-My wife and I have taken both sea vegetables and sea minerals for years, and love it!
+Take sea vegetable powder AND powdered sea minerals in capsule form.
+My wife and I have taken both sea vegetables and sea minerals for years, and are so much healthier for it!

 A WHOLE NEW WORLD AWAITS YOU

-The window into this whole new world of mineral rich food, healthy fruits and vegetables, healthy pets, and healthy gardens begins with you getting a bottle of SeaVeg and experiencing the difference, because experiencing is believing.
+The window into this whole new world of mineral rich food, healthy fruits and vegetables, healthy gardens and an amazing supplement begins by clicking on one of the links below, because experiencing is believing.

-Sea minerals make sense, and is simply amazing.
-It is the perfect source for organic trace minerals.
-Once you experience it for yourself, it can open to you a whole new way of thinking.
+Sea minerals make sense.
+They are a great source of dietary trace minerals.
+Once you experience it for yourself, it can open to you a whole new way of living.

 2Kelly, GS.
 Sports Nutrition: A Review of Selected Nutritional Supplements For Bodybuilders and Strength Athletes-Alternative Medicine Review – Volume 2, Number 3, May 1997